 Over the past five years, the US EPA and institutions, communities, and businesses in the State of Illinois have called for efforts to reduce food waste, either through better purchasing habits or diverting the scraps and spoils to composting.
 There is a privately owned and operated compost site in Will County that changed its permit to allow food waste to be accepted and processed.
+This is an example of a commercial compost site, capable to composting biodegradable utensils, plates and cups.
 Lewis University and several grocery stores are currently paying for this additional service.
 Markets for compost must improve to make this option more economically viable.
 On the residential side, efforts are being made to add this service as an item to landscape collection programs.
 To date, Naperville is offering it at an additional fee to residents through their municipal contract.